What is Dividend Yield?

 The dividend yield formula is used to determine the cash flows attributed to an investor from owning stocks or shares in a company.
 Therefore, the ratio shows the percentage of dividends for every dollar of stock.

-On the other hand, a mature company may report a high yield due to a lack of high future growth potential.
+On the other hand, a mature company may report a high yield due to a relative lack of future high growth potential.
 Therefore, the yield ratio does not necessarily indicate a good or bad company.
 Rather, the ratio is used by investors to determine which stocks align with their investment strategy.

 Thank you for reading this guide to help you better understand dividends.
 CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification, a training program of financial modeling courses for investment banking professionals.
-To help you advance your career in the financial services industry, check out the following additional resources:
+To help you advance your career in the financial services industry, check out the following additional CFI resources: